-Amherst Wastewater Surveillance Program - SARS-CoV-2 Virus in Wastewater
+Amherst Wastewater Surveillance Program - COVID Virus in Wastewater

 The Town of Amherst, partnering with the Massachusetts Department of Public Health (DPH) and Biobot Analytics, initiated COVID wastewater sampling on April 23, 2022.
 Supported by State funding, Amherst’s Department of Public Works (DPW) and Amherst Health Department are collaborating to present surveillance data that reflects trends in the population-wide COVID-19 burden (see below for the CDC description).

 DPW collects one 24-hour composite sample that is representative of all buildings, homes, and businesses that contribute wastewater to the Amherst Wastewater Treatment Plant, including Amherst College, Hampshire College and UMass.
-This sample collection is occurring three times each week.
 The lab measures the number copies of the virus per liter of sewage, the initial count is adjusted for dilution and other factors.

 According to the CDC, people infected with COVID can shed the virus in their feces, even if they don’t have symptoms.
 The virus can be detected in wastewater approximately 10 days before confirmed COVID cases*.
 This allows wastewater surveillance to serve as an early indicator that COVID-19 is receding or spreading in Amherst.

 Data from wastewater testing, combined with other Public Health key factors, support public health mitigation strategies by providing additional crucial information about the prevalence of COVID-19 in a community.

 (*Shah, 2021.
 Wastewater surveillance to infer COVID-19 transmission: A systematic review).